 4 Objective

-The Work Item will enhance TS 26.114 as follows:
+The Study Item will address the following key issues:

-Define answering behavior for Standalone DC when the app is not yet available

-Complete multiplexing edge-cases (per AC.7.10)
+KI#1: Analyze multiplexing edge-cases (per TS 23.228 AC.7.10)

-Clarify multi-application multiplexing when an m-line combines several a=3gpp-req-app with mixed endpoint types (…-UE and …-Server) and heterogeneous QoS hints
+Study multi-application multiplexing when an m-line combines several a=3gpp-req-app with mixed endpoint types (…-UE and …-Server).

-Add examples aligning with stage-2 procedures
+Document examples aligning with stage-2 procedures.

-Interworking facilitation with MTSI
+KI#2: Interworking facilitation with MTSI

-Provide SDP conventions (reusing existing attributes) for associating a DC application stream to MF-anchored RTP legs when interworking is invoked per AC.7.9
+Study signaling aspects for associating a DC application stream to MF-anchored RTP legs when interworking is invoked per TS 23.228 AC.7.9.

-Include informative examples consistent with AC.7.9 flows
+Document informative examples consistent with TS 23.228 AC.7.9 flows.

-Minimal, generic runtime policy signaling for HTTP on DC
+KI#3: Clarifications to HTTP protocol usage on DC

-Introduce a generic signaling mechanism to carry network-provided origin/host policy hints that a DC application may follow (e.g., allowlist of external origins, or “IMS-local only”)
+Study and recommend solutions for the handling of external resources.

-Provide normative text guiding DC application behavior for the HTTP subprotocol
+Document guidelines on the DC application behavior for the HTTP subprotocol.

-Consolidate Rel-19 additions from 23.228 and address other identified ambiguities and features from other groups, such as GSMA
+KI#4: Consolidate Rel-19 stage 3 implications from NG_RTC_Ph2 and address identified ambiguities, if applicable, and features from other 3GPP WGs and SDOs, such as GSMA (e.g. their LS on Automatic Resumption), and any future incoming LSs.

+KI#5: Identify inconsistencies and ambiguities, if any, between TS 23.228 and TS 26.114, TS 26.264 and TS 26.567and document alignment and clarification actions, if needed.

+KI#6 Identify and document any new media use cases for IMS DC based on SA1 requirements.

+NOTE: urgent clarifications and corrections will be addressed through TEI19 CRs.

 5 Expected Output and Time scale